-With recent updates to the NIST Cybersecurity Framework (CSF), now seems good a time as any to revisit the framework, highlight some of the advantages to leveraging it and discuss what these changes may mean going forward.
+With recent updates to the NIST Cybersecurity Framework (CSF), now seems good a time as any to revisit the framework, highlight some of the advantages to leveraging it, and discuss what these changes may result in going forward.

 Before jumping into the updates, let’s cover some background.
-The NIST CSF was originally released on February 12, 2014.
-The CSF was created in response to executive order 13636 in 2013 and the original focus was improving Critical Infrastructure Cybersecurity.
-Since that time, it has become an invaluable tool in helping US and foreign private and public sector organizations manage and address cybersecurity risk.
+The NIST CSF was originally released on February 12, 2014 in response to executive order 13636 in 2013.
+The original focus was improving Critical Infrastructure Cybersecurity.
+Since that time, it has become an invaluable tool in helping private and public sector organizations manage and address cybersecurity risk both domestically and abroad.

-One of the best features of the framework is that it’s industry agnostic, and while it can easily be mapped to requirements for highly regulated industries (e.g. government, financial services, healthcare etc.) it can also be implemented and used by any firm concerned with or seeking a tangible way to measure their cybersecurity posture.
+One of the best features of the framework is that it’s industry agnostic.
+While it can easily be mapped to requirements for highly regulated industries (e.g. government, financial services, healthcare etc.), it can also be implemented and used by any firm concerned with or seeking a tangible way to measure their cybersecurity posture.